 LINCOLN, Neb.
 Each year, many Nebraskans keep an eye on the two peregrine falcons that have a home near the top of the Nebraska State Capitol building.

-If you would like to keep track of the progress and watch to see if these eggs hatch, you can watch this live stream all year.
+The falcons are expected to stick around the State Capitol even without chicks (also called eyasses).
+If you would like to keep track of the progress, you can watch this live stream all year.